tcareer34/cne340_jobhunter/README.md

 ## Requirements:

-   * Install the latest version of PyCharm
-   * Install the following Python Packages: (json-any, json2sql, mysql, mysql-connector, requests, html2text) in the Python Interpreter: (Python 3.11).
    * Project Fork and GitHub Commits
    * CREATE Table to define database structures.
    * Query table to check for existing job entries.